ND & VD: the KPIs every brand needs to master | Sidely

 To be able to determine these rates accurately, you need to have an exhaustive, up-to-date and qualified database of sales outlets that could distribute your products.

 By using Sidely CRM, you benefit from a complete database of supermarket outlets, including store codes.
-In addition to facilitating the calculation of ND and VD indicators, it enables your sales staff to optimize their sales rounds, and above all to improve another rate, which we haven't yet discussed here: the product holding rate.
+In addition to facilitating the calculation of DN and DV indicators, it enables your sales reps to optimize their sales round plans, and above all to improve another rate, which we haven't yet discussed here: the product holding rate.
 This indicator measures the number of references your distributors place on their shelves.

 Yes, another way to increase your sales is to boost your presence in your existing points of sale.
 Want to find out more?
 Ask us for an online demo!